Who Signs What? A guide for signature seekers

 - Study Abroad course credit preapprovals and final credit applications: See either the department chair or, in some departments, a departmental study abroad liaison.
 Check in with your adviser.
 You must ask each person to enter the web-based system for these approvals.

 - Underloads: don't count on it.
 See a dean for an 11-credit underload after consulting with your adviser.
-Lower than 11 requires an FEC petition (Dean Peppers).
+Lower than 11 requires an FEC petition (Dean Straughan).
 For a medical drop, you must see a doctor or counselor in Student Health Services; SHC recommends action on medical drops to the deans.

 "I waited until the last minute and now I can't find my adviser.
 What do I do?"

 Come to the building to find the administrative assistant or the chair of the department.
 Some assistance may be possible, but if you've left signature-seeking until the last minute, you must recall that faculty have other duties on deadlines: teaching, attending committee meetings, and responsibilities that take them off campus.
-If you are late with a form to the Registrar, you may have to pay a fine.
+If you are late with a form to the University Registrar, you may have to pay a fine.